discretize/discretize-guides/fractals/shattered-observatory/index.md

 <Skill id="30643"/> (MID <Skill id="29830"/>) -> <Skill id="10377"/>-> <Skill name="Signet of Inspiration"/> -> <Skill id="29856"/>-><Skill id="29830"/> END-> <Skill id="30643"/> -><Skill id="29856"/> + <Skill id="30814"/> + <Skill name="Signet of Inspiration"/>

-This is because you want to crowd control the boss as much and as fast as possible with the double <Skill id="30643"/>.
+This is because you want to crowd control Artsariiv as much and as fast as possible with the double <Skill id="30643"/>.
 To increase the group's chance of survival you should also place a <Skill id="10186"/> between Artsariiv and the group, so that the orb autoattacks will be reflected.

 **66%**